codfather/loadbalancertest/README.md

 NB
 If you have any questions or issues please contact me on nick@holevy.co.uk or Skype: swcodfather

-In testing I have noticed that Google Chrome appears to cache or at least associate with the first host it hits - which could well be a setting.
+Firefox and Safari work as designed and Round Robin LoadBalancing is working fine with them.

-However, Firefox and Safari work as designed and Round Robin LoadBalancing is working fine with them.
+However,in testing I have noticed that Google Chrome appears to cache or at least associate with the first host it hits - which could well be a cache setting.